apache/iceberg/docs/flink-getting-started.md

 ### Upsert data

-To upsert the data in existing iceberg table, set the `upsert` flag in FlinkSink builder.
+Set the `upsert` flag in FlinkSink builder to upsert the data in existing iceberg table.
 The table must use v2 table format and have a primary key.

 ```java
 StreamExecutionEnvironment env = ...;